Course Coordinator:Kerri-Anne Von Deest (kvondeest@usc.edu.au) School:School of Health - Occupational Therapy

 Required | American Occupational Therapy Association | 2020 | Occupational Therapy Practice Framework: Domain and Process | 4th | AOTA |

-Students should access LMS for all course requirements relating to practice education (e.g. First Aid training, vaccination).
-The course coordinator will respond to questions about assessment tasks via the LMS discussion board rather than by individual email.
-Individual issues (such as a learning access plan) can be discussed with your course coordinator via appointment during designated contact hours as specified on LMS.
-Students will be expected to wear their USC Occupational Therapy uniform for in-class presentations and practice education activities throughout their degree.
+Students should access Canvas for information about course requirements (including practice education).
+Queries regarding assessment will be addressed on Canvas discussion boards and not by email.
+Other issues can be discussed with your Course Coordinators via appointment during designed contact hours as specified on Canvas.
+Students will be expected to wear their UniSC Occupational Therapy uniform for in-class presentations and practice education activities throughout their degree.

 Academic integrity is the ethical standard of university participation.
 It ensures that students graduate as a result of proving they are competent in their discipline.
 This is integral in maintaining the value of academic qualifications.
 Each industry has expectations and standards of the skills and knowledge within that discipline and these are reflected in assessment.